Renaissance-Innovation-Labs/ril_handbook/contents/handbook/getting-started/start-here.md

 showTitle: true
 ---

-Welcome to the PostHog Handbook!
+Welcome to the RIL Handbook!
 If you are a new starter, this page will help you navigate the Handbook and highlight some of the most important things you should know about working here.

 ## Big picture